-- 6. Install brake return spring. - 7.
-Connect slack adjuster to brake chamber pushrod. - 8.
-Adjust automatic slack adjuster as outlined on Page 4-14.
+- 6. Install brake return spring. - Connect slack adjuster to brake chamber pushrod. - 8.
+Adjust automatic slack adjuster as outlined in Section 4-8.6 c.

-4-8.6 Automatic Slack Adjusters.
+4-8.6 Automatic Slack Adjusters

 The trailers automatic slack adjusters provide the means for routine brake adjustment to compensate for lining wear.
-Inspect slack adjusters every 2,000 miles to assure correct operation.
+Inspect slack adjusters every 2.000 miles to assure correct operation.

-a.
-Operational Check (See Figure 4-9)
+- a.
+Operational Check (See Figure 4-11) - 1.
+Block wheels to prevent vehicle from rolling. - 2.
+Check that the push rod is fully retracted, apply air to release spring brake.

-- 1. Block wheels to prevent vehicle from rolling. - 2.
-Check that the push rod is fully retracted, apply air to release spring brake. - Turn adjustment hex counterclockwise to create an excessive clearance condition.
+- Turn adjustment hex counterclockwise to create an excessive clearance condition.
 (A ratcheting sound will occur.) - 4.
 Make a full service brake application.
 On release, allow sufficient time for brake to fully retract.
 During the brake release, observe rotation of the adjustment hex (attach a wrench on the hex to make this movement easier to see).
 This rotation indicates that an excessive clearance condition has been determined by the slack adjuster, and it is making an adjustment to compensate.
-On each subsequent brake release the amount of adjustment and push rod travel will be reduced until the desired clearance is achieved - 5.
-The push rod stroke should be 1 1/2" to 2" with an 100 to 105 PSI service brake application. - 6.
-Measure the movement of the push rod from the completely released position to the applied position by marking the push rod where it exits the air chamber before and after application. - 7.
-If the brakes have been running tight, the control arm location should be checked.
+On each subsequent brake release the amount of adjustment and push rod travel will be reduced until the desired clearance is achieved - The push rod stroke should be 1 1/2" to 2" with an 100 to 105 PSI service brake application. - 6.
+Measure the movement of the push rod from the completely released position to the applied position by marking the push rod where it exits the air chamber before and after application.